EimaMei/HPL/README.md

 - Have proper error checking when building code so that mods don't have thousands of errors/crash at startup.
 - Enforcing stability so that code doesn't break each time a new DLC releases.

+# Current status of HCL
+Currently HCL is ***very*** expiremental, as such bugs should be expected and reported.
+However it now already has quite a few basic language features to toy around with, as well as the ability to use `libpdx.hcl` to ouput a few pieces of HOI4 code.
+With enough time (months, maybe a year or two?) it'll be stable enough for normal use cases for mods (hell, maybe even for full-scale productions but I don't expect that anytime soon, if at all).
 # Current roadmap
 ## Step 1: Building the base code
 Currently the language is barely done and it'll take awhile before any random modder will be able to use it without encountering some bug/unimplemented HOI4 functions.
 As such, these basic features must be implemented: